jc7553a/csc521/README.md

 Then again You must Look for printing instructions in main

 All these instructions are at the bottom of the Programs and I have made them extremely Clear.

+Homework 2

+Clojure Interpreter

+This assignment was to create a parse tree, and to interpret it through left depth first search algorithm in the programming language
+Clojure.

+To run a quirk file on the command line simply type in lein run <"YourFile".q